 Definitions

-- n.
-The middle germinal layer of an early embryo, consisting of undifferentiated cells destined to become the mesoderm.
+- noun The middle germinal layer of an early embryo, consisting of undifferentiated cells destined to become the mesoderm.

-- n.
-The middle one of the three germinal layers of any metazoic embryo, between the epiblast and the hypoblast; the mesoderm.
-It corresponds to the vasecular layer of an earlier nomenclature, when the other two layers were called
+- noun The middle one of the three germinal layers of any metazoic embryo, between the epiblast and the hypoblast; the mesoderm.

-- n. the middle germ layer that develops into muscle and bone and cartilage and blood and connective tissue
+- noun the middle germ layer that develops into muscle and bone and cartilage and blood and connective tissue

 Examples